Kilimanjaro And Malaria - Avoiding Infection In Tanzania

 Symptoms of Malaria

-Initial symptoms of Malaria often include headaches, general aches and pains, fever, abdominal pain, diarrhoea, coughing and malaise, all of which could be mistaken for flu.
-If you develop flu when you're in Tanzania or within two weeks of returning home, assume you have Malaria until your blood tests prove otherwise, even if you think you haven't been bitten or you have taken anti-malarial drugs.
+Initial symptoms of malaria often include headaches, general aches and pains, fever, abdominal pain, diarrhoea, coughing and malaise, all of which could be mistaken for flu.
+If you develop flu or flu-like symptoms when you're in Tanzania or within two weeks of returning home, it is wise to assume you have malaria until your blood tests prove otherwise, even if you think you haven't been bitten or you have taken anti-malarial drugs.

-If you do not get treatment within 24 hours of contracting malaria, you will be at risk of jaundice, especially if you have contracted falciparum malaria.
-If still not treated you will then begin to lose consciousness and enter into a coma whereby death will shortly follow.
+If you do not get treatment within 24 hours of contracting malaria, you may be at risk of jaundice, especially if you have contracted falciparum malaria, the most dangerous strain.
+If still not treated, you will then begin to lose consciousness and enter into a coma which may be followed by death.

 Avoiding mosquito bites